tsps40642/Statistics_in_Data_Science/Statistics_in_data_science_github.md

 happening
 4. P(X = x) on any given points on a conti. distri. must be 0; we can only get the prob. within the interval
-5. if given 2 set of nominal-level variables, we should use TABLE (contingency table?) rather than a boxplot since the latter requires an at least ordinal-level data
+5. if given 2 set of nominal-level variables, we should use TABLE rather than a boxplot since the latter requires an at least ordinal-level data
 6. distinguish bar chart from histogram:
 (1) x-axis of a bar chart is categorical data, e.g., types, regions,